 - In a large mixing bowl, whisk eggs, milk, melted butter, vanilla extract, 1/2 cup of brown sugar, apple pie spice, and cinnamon.

-- Serve bread pudding warm and with a scoop of vanilla ice cream on top.
+- If you wish, serve bread pudding warm and with a scoop of vanilla ice cream on top.

 Video